greenstatic/bigbluebutton-exporter/docs/installation/all_in_one_monitoring_stack.md

 ### 2. Copy configuration files
 Copy all the files in [extras/all_in_one_monitoring](https://github.com/greenstatic/bigbluebutton-exporter/tree/master/extras/all_in_one_monitoring) to your server into `~/bbb-monitoring`

+And replace all the references to `example.com` with your BigBlueButton domain.

+!!! note
+    You will configure `https://example.com/monitoring` in [step 5: Configure Nginx](#5-configure-nginx).

 ### 3. Add your secrets
 Get your BBB secret by running: